 In research by BIE, an overwhelming 80% of senior executives said their company was going through a business transformation of some nature, driven by a need to reduce costs and become more efficient in this more competitive market.

 So what steps can you take to ensure you buck the trend?
 What are the key ingredients of successful business transformation?

 Firstly, let’s refresh on exactly what business transformation is.

 Writing for the Harvard Business Review (HBR), Ron Ashkenas says: "Transformation is another animal altogether.
 Unlike change management, it doesn’t focus on a few discrete, well-defined shifts, but rather on a portfolio of initiatives, which are interdependent or intersecting.
 More importantly, the overall goal of transformation is not just to execute a defined change - but to reinvent the organization and discover a new or revised business model based on a vision for the future.
 It’s much more unpredictable, iterative, and experimental.
 It entails much higher risk.
 And even if successful change management leads to the execution of certain initiatives within the transformation portfolio, the overall transformation could still fail."

-When overhauling your organisation with a view to improving competitive advantage, there are a number of key ingredients that make up successful business transformation:
+When overhauling your organisation, there are a number of key ingredients that make up successful business transformation:

 1. A CLEAR VISION AND STRATEGY

 First of all, it is crucial to recognise that there is a need for transformation - and then to define this requirement in detail.
 Every organisation is different and so there is no set formula, and undertaking a strategic review may require skills outside your current leadership team.
 Whatever approach you take, there are some back-to-basics questions you will need to ask.
 For example: